-Examples of these tests in the HADES URL (Boom Clay) are the tests CP1, TRIBICARB, TRANCOM-R41H/V, MEGAS (Aertsens (2013); Aertsens et al. (2013); Martens et al. (2010); Weetjens et al. (2011); Weetjens et al. (2014)).
+Examples of these tests in the HADES URL (Boom Clay) are the tests CP1, TRIBICARB, TRANCOM-R41H/V, MEGAS (Aertsens (2013); Aertsens et al. (2013); (Aertsens et al., 2023; Govaerts et al., 2023; Jacops et al., 2023); Martens et al. (2010); Weetjens et al. (2011); Weetjens et al. (2014)).

-Figure 3-12 - Schematic representation of large-scale multi-filter piezometer diffusion experiments in the HADES URL.- (Left) CP1 (Concrete Plug One) single piezometer configuration, (right) TRIBICARB (tritium - bicarbonate) multiple piezometer configuration (Figure from (Aertsens et al., 2013)).
+Figure 3-12 - Schematic representation of large-scale multi-filter piezometer diffusion experiments in the HADES URL- (Left) CP1 (Concrete Plug One) single piezometer configuration, (right) TRIBICARB (tritium - bicarbonate) multiple piezometer configuration (Figure from (Aertsens et al., 2013)).

-These in situ diffusion tests (CP1 and Tribicarb-3D) provide us with confidence that the migration of HTO and HCO3- is correctly understood at the metric scale.
+These in situ diffusion tests (CP1 and Tribicarb-3D) provide us with confidence that the migration of HTO and $H^{14}CO{3^-}$ is correctly understood at the metric scale.
 Blind predictions at large scale based on migration parameters obtained at lab scale allow the validation and the verification of water flow and diffusion models.
-These experiments show that the applied models are consistent with our scientific understanding and adequately represent the relevant phenomena and interactions of conservative tracers at the scale of several meters (Weetjens et al. (2011); Weetjens et al. (2014)).
+These experiments show that the applied models are consistent with our scientific understanding and adequately represent the relevant phenomena and interactions of conservative tracers at the scale of several meters ((Aertsens et al., 2023); Weetjens et al. (2011); Weetjens et al. (2014)).